-The specific assets and liabilities typical of traditional microlenders introduce different liquidity risks from those of conventional, diversified banks and nonbanks.69 (See Annex E.) As the promise of follow-on microloans is an important incentive for borrowers to repay (with the treatment and response of individual borrowers having a potentially significant impact on other borrowers of the same institution), a traditional microloan would usually behave like a long-term asset,70 the proceeds of which may be unavailable in a liquidity shortage.
+The specific assets typical of traditional microlenders (see description in Annex E) introduce liquidity risks that are different from those of conventional, diversified banks and non-banks.
+As the promise of follow-on microloans is an important incentive for borrowers to repay (with the treatment and response of individual borrowers having a potentially significant impact on other borrowers of the same institution), a traditional microloan would usually behave like a long-term asset, the proceeds of which may be unavailable in a liquidity shortage.
 Traditional microlenders also face the potential for rapid deterioration of capital in the case of loan defaults as they usually rely on their loan portfolio as their most important source of revenue.

-In many countries, a nonbank e-money issuer is required to place an amount equivalent to the total outstanding e-money it has issued into a restricted account of one or more deposit-taking institutions to guarantee the availability of funds for customer withdrawals.
+In many countries, a non-bank e-money issuer is required to place an amount equivalent to the total outstanding e-money it has issued into a restricted account of one or more deposit-taking institutions to guarantee the availability of funds for customer withdrawals.
 Some jurisdictions may also apply other liquidity requirements to e-money issuers, but the supervisor should be mindful of the costs of liquidity maintenance and the consequent impact on the operational viability of the supervised institutions (for example, e-money issuers).

-The market for savings and current accounts is also transforming, in particular with respect to the ease for unserved and underserved customers to open accounts and carry out transactions through a wider range of channels.
-There is limited data on the behaviour and stability of low-value deposits maintained by low-income customers in banks and nonbanks and it is not clear whether there are significant differences with mainstream retail bank deposits.71 It is important to note that sources of funding for many institutions reaching unserved and underserved customers (which often differ from those of conventional banks) may have difficulty responding quickly in case of liquidity shortfalls.
-In some markets, microfinance institutions borrow heavily from local banks for onlending, exposing both lenders and borrowers in the event of market-wide deleveraging.72 Finally, nonbank deposit-taking institutions may not have access to central bank liquidity facilities, impacting contingency funding plans (EC 6).
+The market for savings and current accounts is also transforming, in particular with respect to the ease with which unserved and underserved customers can open accounts and carry out transactions through a wider range of channels.
+There is limited data on the behaviour and stability of low-value deposits maintained by low-income customers in banks and non-banks, and it is not clear whether there are significant differences with mainstream retail bank deposits.
+It is important to note that sources of funding for many institutions reaching unserved and underserved customers (which often differ from those of conventional banks) may have difficulty responding quickly in the event of liquidity shortfalls.
+In some markets, microfinance institutions borrow heavily from local banks for onlending, exposing both lenders and borrowers in the event of market-wide deleveraging.
+Finally, non-bank deposit-taking institutions may not have access to central bank liquidity facilities, impacting contingency funding plans (EC 6).